 Define your spaces using your coffee table as a side table or center table.
 Make sure to consider the foot traffic and that it does not obstruct your pathway.

 - Curves are sexy!

 Stay away from having too many rectangular shapes.
 Accentuate your areas with other shapes.
-Other than being visually appealing, this way, you are adding an imaginary delineation on different areas of your home.
+Other than being visually appealing, this way, you are adding an imaginary delineation of different areas of your home.

 - Get Closer

-Arrange your sofa and other chairs in your sitting room in an angle which would help you hear each other better.
+Arrange your sofa and other chairs in your sitting room at an angle that would help you hear each other better.
 Create a layout that would make the conversation warmer.
 This can be achieved by putting pieces of furniture closer in an angled position.

 - Windows and natural light